hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-m.md

-To stop a running OpenLiberty Server,  execute the following command in another terminal window.
+To stop a running Open Liberty Server,  execute the following command in another terminal window.

 ```bash
 # server stop